yeongseon/kopen-data-builder/docs/index.md

-# Welcome to `mycli` Documentation 📘
+# Welcome to `kopen-data-builder` Documentation 📘

-`mycli` is a Python-based CLI tool starter template built with [Typer](https://typer.tiangolo.com/) and modern development tools.
+`kopen-data-builder` is a Python-based CLI tool starter template built with [Typer](https://typer.tiangolo.com/) and modern development tools.
 This documentation provides an overview of its usage, structure, and development workflow.

 ---

-## 🚀 What is `mycli`?
+## 🚀 What is `kopen-data-builder`?

-`mycli` helps you:
+`kopen-data-builder` helps you:

 - Bootstrap new CLI projects with best practices.
 - Use `Typer` for intuitive, type-safe command-line interfaces.